subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 ## Transfer Learning with ConvNets

 When ConvNets are trained on image data, such as ImageNet, we have the luxury of having a database of millions of labeled images, which enables us to train fairly large networks with hundreds of layers to a high degree of accuracy.
-These networks, examples of which include ResNet, VGGNet, or Google InceptionNet, take multiple weeks to train, and involve huge amounts of advanced computing resources such as GPUs, to do so (the architecture of these networks is discussed in Chapter **ConvNetsPart2**)).
+These networks, examples of which include ResNet, VGGNet, or Google InceptionNet, take multiple weeks to train, and involve huge amounts of advanced computing resources such as GPUs, to do so (the architecture of these networks is discussed later in this blog).

 Practitioners often run into problems when there are not enough training examples to train such large networks, or if they don't have access to the necessary computing resources for the particular problem that they are trying to solve.
 Fortunately there is a technique called Transfer Learning that enables us to develop accurate models even without a lot of training data or computing resources.
 Transfer Learning enables us to transfer the parameters learnt from training a model for Problem 1, to be re-used in the model for another Problem 2, provided the training dataset for Problem 2 is similar to that used for Problem 1.